OKLAHOMA CITY — Do you know who Nick Foles is?

 Foles wasn’t the only football player Mulkey brought up to her team.
 She also mentioned Tua Tagovailoa.
-The freshman quarterback stepped in at halftime for Alabama in the National Championship game and led the Tide to another title.
-Tagovailoa had just thrown 53 passes in his college career as he replaced sophomore Jalen Hurts, the SEC Offensive Player of the Year the season who had a 25-2 record entering the game.
+The freshman quarterback stepped in at halftime for Alabama in the national championship game and led the Tide to another title.
+Tagovailoa had thrown only 53 passes in his college career as he replaced sophomore Jalen Hurts, the SEC Offensive Player of the Year the season who had a 25-2 record entering the game.

 “I visited with them at great length (Wednesday) about Nick Foles and (Tagovailoa),” Mulkey said.
 “I gave them two or three page card stock of why did Foles do what he did.
 I had four or five things I shared with them.
 Now be Nick Foles, Be Tua.
 Let’s go play.
 Let’s do it.”

 Stepping in at starting point guard for Baylor will be freshman Alexis Morris.
 She has played point guard plenty for the Lady Bears this season.
 Opponents struggle to keep up with her quickness and she has a deadly pull-up jumper.
 Morris was recently named to the Big 12 All-Freshman Team as she averages 8.3 points and 2.6 rebounds in 23.8 minutes per game with a total of 87 assists on the year.

 Juicy Landrum will be her backup.
 The sophomore played point guard at La Vega but hadn’t played the position at Baylor until Monday against West Virginia.